-PSNH is installing "scrubber" technology at Merrimack Station, which will significantly reduce sulfur dioxide and mercury emissions.
+PSNH installed "scrubber" technology at Merrimack Station, which significantly reduces sulfur dioxide and mercury emissions.

-Using wet flue gas desulfurization technology—a “scrubber” system—the Clean Air Project is expected to capture at least 80 percent of the mercury in the coal and reduce sulfur dioxide emissions by more than 90 percent.
-By law, the project must be operating no later than July 2013.
-The Clean Air Project will supplement more than $50 million in previous investments at Merrimack Station to reduce particulate emissions and nitrogen oxides.
+Using wet flue gas desulfurization technology—a “scrubber” system—the Clean Air Project captures at least 80 percent of the mercury in the coal and reduces sulfur dioxide emissions by more than 90 percent.
+The project was completed and placed into operation on 9/28/11, almost 2 years ahead of the July 2013 requirement.
+The Clean Air Project supplements more than $50 million in previous investments at Merrimack Station to reduce particulate emissions and nitrogen oxides.

 Key Benefits for New Hampshire:

-- Drastic reduction in mercury and sulfur emissions—upon completion, Merrimack will be among the cleanest coal plants in the nation
+- Drastic reduction in mercury and sulfur emissions, Merrimack is one of the cleanest coal plants in the nation

 - Continues to support New England’s fuel diversity, enhancing the stability of the power supply in the region.

 - Coal generation powers 45% of the nation and 6% of New England

 - Will serve as a “bridge” over the next 10 to 20 years as we develop and build alternative energy sources on a much larger scale.

 - PSNH believes that coal will continue to be a competitively priced fuel.
 Operated as regulated generation, this provides value to customers.

 - Continued operation of Merrimack Station, with the new mercury and sulfur reduction technology installed, will help maintain the diversity of PSNH’s generation portfolio.
 That diversity helps ensure a reliable supply of energy at a reasonable price.